In battle of ace vs. ‘opener,’ somehow it takes Mariners 14 innings to lose to Astros

 Tommy Milone, who was scheduled to pitch the bulk of the innings for the Mariners, came in a bit earlier than expected and did a solid job.
 He allowed just one run in 5 1/3 innings — a homer to Alex Bregman in the fifth inning — to keep it close.

 Verlander, who was victimized by poor defense (miscommunication on a fly ball that was ruled a double) in allowing a run in the first inning, was knocked out in the seventh.
-He was relieved with runners on first and second with one out and the Mariners took advantage.
+He was relieved with runners on first and second with one out and the score 5-1.
+The Mariners took quick advantage of his exit.

-Will Harris came in and threw nine pitches, getting one out but also allowing three singles as the Mariners cut the deficit to 5-4.
+Will Harris came in and threw nine pitches, getting one out but also allowing three singles and three runs to score as the Mariners cut the deficit to 5-4.

-With runners on first and second, Houston brought in Ryan Pressly to face Mac Williamson, hitting for Mitch Haniger who had to exit with what the Mariners described as a “midbody contusion.”
-Williamson flew out to center field, and that ended the threat.

-The Astros added a run in the eighth to make it 6-4, but once again the Mariners rallied.
-Domingo Santana’s one-out single drove in a run and with runners at first and second and one out, Houston elected to bring in Osuna.
+The Astros added a run in the eighth to make it 6-4, but Domingo Santana’s one-out single in the bottom of the inning drove in a run, and with runners at first and second and one out, Houston elected to bring in Osuna.

-He did his job in that inning, getting Narvaez to fly out to center and Shed Long to pop out to third.
-But in the ninth, the Mariners made him pay for a leadoff walk, with Encarnacion sending the game to extra innings.
+He did his job, getting Narvaez to fly out to center and Long to pop out to third.
+But in the ninth, the Mariners made Osuna pay for a leadoff walk, with Encarnacion sending the game to extra innings.

 Osuna’s blown save meant a no-decision for Verlander, who allowed three runs in 6 1/3 innings on five hits.
 He walked none and struck out seven.